 Museum.
 Latin American identity is often identified with the concept of the mestizo, the hybrid indigenous-Spanish culture that has predominated in large parts of Latin America.
 But the Asian contribution has been key to the development of culture, food and industry.
 This two-part exhibition looks at the Chinese presence in countries on the Caribbean Sea, including Jamaica, Cuba, Panama and Trinidad and Tobago.
-On view at CAAM through Sunday.
-600 State Dr., Exposition Park, Los Angeles, caamuseum.org.
-The second part of the show at the Chinese American Museum is on view for two more weeks through March 11.
+At CAAM through Feb.
+25. 600 State Dr., Exposition Park, Los Angeles, caamuseum.org.
+At the Chinese American Museum through March 11.
 425 N. Los Angeles St., downtown Los Angeles, camla.org.